-As if on cue following my experiment using a smartphone without Google services Part One and Part Two, and my conclusion that using a smartphone that runs /e/ is the next logical step, an e-Foundation newsletter came in this evening and included news that smartphones with /e/OS are ready to ship.
+As if on cue, following my experiment using a smartphone without Google services, Part One and Part Two.
+My conclusion that using a smartphone that runs /e/ is the next logical step, an e-Foundation newsletter came in this evening and included news that smartphones with /e/OS are ready to ship.

 So what refurbished smartphones with /e/OS are we looking at?